Infosys (INFY) Q2 2018 Results - Earnings Call Transcript

 U. B. Pravin Rao - Infosys Ltd.

 Moshe, this is Pravin here.
 We didn't talk about any account specific softness.
-What we said is historically in quarter three for the industry itself it's a soft quarter.
+What we said is historically in quarter three, for the industry itself, it's a soft quarter.
 We have lesser working days.
 We have the impact of furloughs and so on.
 So it's nothing account specific or sector specific, the impact we typically see across all verticals.
 So that's what we meant.

-And from a guidance perspective, we looked at our performance in H1 then we looked at – expect I mean typical softness that we typically see in H2, we kept that in mind and looking at our own pipeline and that is the basis on which we gave our estimates.
-I will just pass it on to couple of our Presidents to give some color on the verticals.
+And from a guidance perspective, we looked at our performance in H1, then we looked at – I mean typical softness that we typically see in H2, we kept that in mind and looking at our own pipeline.
+And that is the basis on which we gave our estimates.
+I will just pass it on to couple of our presidents to give some color on the verticals.
 We'll have Mohit give some color on Financial Services and Ravi can also give some color on this, from a service line perspective.

 Mohit Joshi - Infosys Ltd.

-So, Moshe, I think, look from a Financial Services perspective, as you'll see from the numbers, we had a good quarter, especially in Insurance, we really had a knockout quarter this time around.
-And overall, we're – I'm very happy with the progress that we made in terms of organic growth, in terms of traction and AI and automation software, new client acquisition, we added 13 new clients in the Financial Services space.
+Thanks, Pravin.
+So, Moshe, I think, look, from a Financial Services perspective, as you'll see from the numbers, we had a good quarter.
+Especially in Insurance, we really had a knockout quarter this time around.
+And overall, I'm very happy with the progress that we made in terms of organic growth, in terms of traction in AI and automation software, new client acquisition.
+We added 13 new clients in the Financial Services space.
 We signed one – one of these account openings was a large deal, right.
-So we opened an account through a $50 million dollar plus deal.
+So we opened an account through a $50 million-plus deal.

 So that was good.

-I think as Pravin mentioned, in the second half of the year is a seasonally weak period for us.
-We see it furloughs across the board, including in Financial Services and there will be as is been there in the previous years, end of the year budget squeezes for some clients, right.
+I think, as Pravin mentioned, the second half of the year is a seasonally weak period for us.
+We see furloughs across the board, including in Financial Services.
+And there will be – as has been there in the previous years, end of the year budget squeezes for some clients, right.
 So we have tried to bake all of that into our guidance for the second half of the year.
 But as of today, if you see our performance for Q1 and Q2, it's been strong in the Financial Services, Healthcare, Life Sciences, across the board.
-And we are very comfortable with our comparative positioning, right.
-So, this does not, the guidance that we've given in no way reflects the fact that, that we are slipping.
-We feel that our competitive position is very strong in Financial Services, Healthcare, Life Sciences and actually (01:14:13) improving.
+And we are very comfortable with our competitive positioning, right.
+So, this does not – the guidance that we've given in no way reflects the fact that we are slipping.
+We feel that our competitive position is very strong in Financial Services, Healthcare, Life Sciences, and actually improving.

 Ravi Kumar S. - Infosys Ltd.

 Yeah.
 So I'm going to give you a cut on the services.
-Our new services, as you've seen in the fact sheets, it has moved from 8.3% of revenues to 9.4%.
+Our new services, as you've seen in the fact sheets, has moved from 8.3% of revenues to 9.4%.
 So that's a reflection of how much wallet share we're gaining in the digital transformation agenda of our clients.
 It's an indication of how well we are doing on these newer areas.
 And a lot of it is pivoted on digital experience, API economy, cybersecurity, cloud migration services, enterprises cloud applications, Internet of Things, and data and analytics.
 These are the broad categories of where the new services are.
-We would see a significant growth in new services as we go forward and we hope that the percentage of revenues continues to go up on it.
+We would see a significant growth in new services as we go forward and we hope that the percentage of our revenues continues to go up on it.

 Specifically, on the service lines, we had an extraordinary quarter for Business Process Management.
 In fact, we are powering it with a digital focus, re-imagining process experience, powered by innovation and automation.
 So that's taken off very well.
-Infrastructure Services has grown significantly this quarter, and this is a significant part of what clients are doing on migrating workloads to the cloud.
-So overall, these are the areas where we are seeing great traction and in line with client spend.
+Infrastructure Services has grown significantly this quarter.
+And this is a significant part of what clients are doing on migrating workloads to the cloud.

+So, overall, these are the areas where we are seeing great traction and in line with client spend.

 Moshe Katri - Wedbush Securities, Inc.